FreeCAD/FreeCAD-documentation/wiki/Add_FEM_Equation_Tutorial.md

 {{Incode|_handleFlow}}

 can control a series of other detailed methods.
-Our flow equation uses the following detailed methods   *
+Our flow equation uses the following detailed methods:
 -    {{Incode|_handleFlowConstants}}